Evidence-Based Advice on Aging Well

 So how can you develop a more positive attitude about getting older, especially when some of the challenges of aging are causing stress?
 Professor Kim suggests:

-The Surgeon General even declared an epidemic of loneliness in the United States in May 2023.
+Humans are hard-wired for community, and when we are isolated for too long, it begins to take a toll.
+In fact, during the COVID-19 pandemic in 2023, The Surgeon General even declared an epidemic of loneliness within the United State.
 According to the advisory, lacking connection can increase the risk for premature death to levels comparable to smoking 15 cigarettes a day.3

 This report warned that the physical consequences of poor connection can be devastating, including a 29% increased risk of heart disease; a 32% increased risk of stroke; and a 50% increased risk of developing dementia for older adults.